NJ fines BetMGM $25K for bets on prohibited basketball games

 State law prohibits betting on New Jersey college teams, as well as on any collegiate game played in New Jersey — even if they feature teams from other states.
 That same law is preventing fans of Jersey City-based Saint Peter’s University from betting legally on their Cinderella team’s Sweet 16 game Friday.

+Other states also ban bets on in-state college teams, including New York, South Dakota, Virginia, and Washington.

 New Jersey voters had a chance to change this law last November, but overwhelmingly defeated a referendum that would have allowed such bets.
+The original ban stemmed concerns from some lawmakers about maintaining the integrity of college athletics.

-If New Jersey fans want to bet legally on the Saint Peter’s game, they will have to travel out of state to do it.
+If New Jersey fans want to bet legally on the Saint Peter’s game, they will have to travel out of state to do it, with New York and Pennsylvania being close options.

 In documents made public last week, New Jersey gambling regulators imposed the fine on BetMGM, which is allied with the Borgata casino, over bets placed on a tournament game and on a Rutgers University game.